Dhanunjay2704/Wikipedia-Clone/README.md

 A simple **Wikipedia Search Web App** built with **HTML, CSS, Bootstrap, and JavaScript**.
 It fetches data from a Wikipedia API and displays real-time search results with links, titles, and descriptions.

+To view the site click on - https://wikipedia-clone-coral.vercel.app/

 ---

 ## 🚀 Features